HipHop and Dancehall Reggae Artist Double DDee!

 Rashad Andre Payne AKA LiL R.A.P. aka Rush Dem was born in Takoma Park MD.
 He was raised between Northwest Washington DC on Delafield Rd and Prince George’s county in Hyattsville MD.
 Rush blends personal life accounts with lyrically witty lines and smooth reggae charged melodies.
 Some of his musical influences include his cousin Edley Shine of Born Jamericans, Bob Marley, Sizzla, Scarface, Nas and Jay-Z.

-Xyclone, (born Roje Roman Robinson, November 2, 1987) is a Jamaican Reggae / Dancehall recording artist from Waterford, St. Catherine that acquired billboard status with his sophomore album From the Basement to the Big Leagues in December 2016.
-Though doing music for over 8 years, Xyclone got his big break when he was introduced to the world by his mentor Spragga Benz at a show in Hartford, Connecticut in the United States.
+Xyclone, (born Roje Roman Robinson, November 2, 1987) is a Jamaican Reggae / Dancehall recording artist from Waterford, St. Catherine.
+Though doing music for over a decade, Xyclone got his big break when he was introduced to the world by his mentor Spragga Benz at a show in Hartford, Connecticut in the United States.
 From there Xyclone proceeded to tour the USA as a member of Spragga Benz’s label Red Square Productions; doing shows in over 42 of Americas 50 United States.

 In August 2015 Xyclone released his first studio album entitled The Xyclone LP which peaked at 13 on iTunes reggae charts.
 It featured Spragga Benz, Beenie man, Cee Gee, Gappy Ranks, and Red Rat among others, which was distributed by VPAL music .